natalieagus/50005-pa1-2024-template/README.md

 ## System Programs

 - `find.c` - Searches for files in a directory.
-- `ld.c` - List the contents of a directory.
+- `ld.c` - List the contents of the curent directory.
-- `ldr.c` - List the contents of a directory recursively.
+- `ldr.c` - List the contents of the current directory recursively.

 Each program can be executed from the CSEShell once it is running.
+This starter code only allows the shell to execute a command once before exiting because `execv` replace the entire process' address space.
+Students need to fix this and allow the shell to prompt for more commands in Programming Assignment 1.

 ## Files Directory